 To disinfect with bleach, rubber gloves should be worn, cleaning should be done in a well-ventilated area, and a mask should be donned by those with respiratory sensitivities.

 Mix 1 tablespoon of chlorine bleach with 1 quart of water in a spray bottle.
 Liberally spray the entire infected surface.

 Allow this to sit for 3 to 5 minutes, then scour well with a stiff brush or a clean nylon pot scrubber.
 Wipe up the solution with a clean cloth or sponge, then rinse the surface with hot water.
 Shake off any excess water, and allow to air dry or gently pat dry with absorbent kitchen or paper towels.

 A greener and gentler alternative, and my personal favorite, is the one-two punch of white vinegar and hydrogen peroxide.

-Effective against molds, common germs, and the above-mentioned dangerous bacteria, a hydrogen peroxide concentration of 3 percent or less is recommended – which is the most common solution found in drugstores and pharmacies.
+Effective against mold, common germs, and the above-mentioned dangerous bacteria, a hydrogen peroxide concentration of 3% or less is recommended.
+This is the most common solution found in drugstores and pharmacies.